 - 1. Turn transmitter off.

 - 2. Hold both MENU and SET.

 - 3. Turn transmitter on.

 - 4. Release MENU and SET.
+The transmitter LED will blink red.

-The transmitter LED will blink red. - Press SET to clear settings.
+- 5. Press MENU once.
+The transmitter LED will blink red twice repeatedly. - Press SET to clear settings.
 The LED will turn solid green and the transmitter is restored to default.